itsme-zeix/Keyboard-Design-Archive/README.md

   - Reduced distance between case floor and PCB
   - Switched from aluminium to FR4 plates
   - Added front lip
+  - Decreased size of the channel for the JST cable
 - Retailed for $320SGD for the base kit which includes:
-  - Hera Case (Silver, Black or Lilac)
+  - Hera Case (Silver, Black or Lilac) with sandblasted brass weight
   - 1.2mm PCB, daughterboard and JST cable
   - FR4 Half Plate
   - Carrying Case